 Most solar systems on the market today produce between 320 and 400 watts of power in sunny weather.
 So how many panels do you need to generate the average amount of power?

-When you divide the 10,715 by the amount of watts generated, it comes to between 34 and 27 panels.
+When you divide the 10,715 by the number of watts generated, it comes to between 27 and 34 panels.
 That means a roughly 30-panel system will produce the amount of energy needed to match your electricity usage.
 Of course, you’ll need a solar battery to ensure peak performance during all kinds of weather.
 Learn more about the benefits of solar batteries here.

 What to consider when selecting solar panels for your system: